SwedbankPay/developer.swedbankpay.com/checkout/other-features.md

 a transactional operation from the merchant system.
 * Its length and content validation is dependent on whether the `transaction.number` or the `payeeReference` is sent to the acquirer.
-  * If you select Option A in the settlement process (PayEx will handle the settlement), PayEx will send the transaction.number to the acquirer and the `payeeReference` may have the format of string(30).
+  * If you select Option A in the settlement process (Swedbank Pay will handle the settlement), Swedbank Pay will send the transaction.number to the acquirer and the `payeeReference` may have the format of string(30).
-  * If you select Option B in the settlement process (you will handle the settlement yourself), PayEx will send the `payeeReference` to the acquirer and it will be limited to the format of string(12) and all characters must be digits.
+  * If you select Option B in the settlement process (you will handle the settlement yourself), Swedbank Pay will send the `payeeReference` to the acquirer and it will be limited to the format of string(12) and all characters must be digits.